sculptor/sculptor.github.io/documentation/developers-guide.md

 }
 ~~~

-By default, some of the system-generated attributes, such as version, createdBy, createdDate, are ordered at the end of each generated table in the DDL.
+By default, some of the system-generated attributes, such as `version`, `createdBy`, `createdDate`, are ordered at the end of each generated table in the DDL.
 This can be controlled via the 'systemAttributesToPutLast' property:

 ~~~
 # Attributes defined by system that should appear last in attribute listings, such as in DDL